 At McKinley Apartments, we get that the kitchen counter often has to serve a much larger purpose than being a place to prepare and present food.
 In many homes, it’s the depository for everything that builds up in pockets, purses, and backpacks, as well as a spot to put your mail.
 It’s where we drop the items we want close at hand, the first place we look when searching for where we left our keys, wallets, cell phones, and receipts.

 But what do you do when your small kitchen counter space can’t keep up with everything you’re demanding of it?
+How can you let your kitchen counter be a kitchen counter again, rather than a place where all of the clutter of your home is constantly on display?
+How do you organize your small kitchen counter space?

 Small Kitchen Counter Organization Tips